felipenoris/math-server-docker/README.md

 `sample-cert.pem` is the signed certificate file, and `sample-key.pem` is the private ssl key.

-You can generate self signed certificate file with:
+You can generate self signed certificate file by running the code below, but be aware that your browser will not recognize the certificate as trusted.

 ```
-mkdir ~/.ssh
+# mkdir ~/.ssh
-openssl req -x509 -newkey rsa:2048 -keyout ~/.ssh/sample-key.pem -out ~/.ssh/sample-cert.pem -days 9999 -nodes -subj "/C=BR/ST=Rio de Janeiro/L=Rio de Janeiro/O=org/OU=unit/CN=website"
+# openssl req -x509 -newkey rsa:2048 -keyout ~/.ssh/sample-key.pem -out ~/.ssh/sample-cert.pem -days 9999 -nodes -subj "/C=BR/ST=Rio de Janeiro/L=Rio de Janeiro/O=org/OU=unit/CN=website"
-chmod 400 sample*.pem
+# chmod 400 sample*.pem

 ```

-But be aware that your browser will not recognize the certificate as trusted.
+This project provides a minimal `jupyter_config.py` configuration file that sets a few important environment variables that should be passed to child spawned processes, namely: `'PATH', 'LD_LIBRARY_PATH', 'JAVA_HOME', 'CPATH', 'CMAKE_ROOT', 'http_proxy', 'https_proxy'`.

 ### RStudio

 Configuration files are at `/etc/rstudio`.
+There's also Server Options file at `/usr/lib/rstudio-server/R/ServerOptions.R`.

 Default port is 8787.

-Change the default port by editing rserver.conf.
+Change the default port by editing `rserver.conf`.
 The following will change to port 80:

 ```
 # echo -e "www-port=80" | tee /etc/rstudio/rserver.conf